How to Survive Being Stranded at the Airport

-It doesn't matter whether you've been waylaid by a winter storm, volcanic ash, or some other major event -- being stranded at the airport is no fun.
+It doesn't matter whether you've been waylaid by a winter storm, volcanic ash, or some other major event -- being stranded at the airport is never fun.
 Make the best of a bad situation with these five tips.

 When you do make a purchase, save your receipts.
-If the airline is held responsible for the cancelled flight, you may be able to claim a refund for your expenses.
+If the airline is held responsible for the canceled flight, you may be able to claim a refund for your expenses.
 Travel insurance also reimburses expenses in some cases.
 Read your policy before you go so that you know what qualifies and under what conditions.

 Start shopping for a hotel the minute you suspect your flight will be canceled.
 Rooms sell out fast, especially during mass cancellations.
 Pro tip: When you book, ask if you can add extra nights if you need them, a move that could reserve your room through the crisis and lock in your rate.